-The Japanese government introduced the exit tax effective from 1 July 2015, which is applicable to certain expatriating Japanese individual residents.
+The exit tax is applicable to certain expatriating Japanese individual residents.
 Under the exit tax rule, a Japanese resident who is subject to the exit tax will be subject to individual income tax on unrealised gain from certain securities upon the resident's emigration from Japan.
 The exit tax is applicable to a person who:

-- a) is a Japanese resident whose place of domicile (jyusho) or residence (kyosho) has been Japan in excess of five years out of 10 years prior to the emigration; and - b) has taxable assets (certain securities, interests in a silent partnership (tokumei kumiai), unsettled credit transactions and unsettled derivatives) with a combined value of ¥100 million or more.
+- a) is a Japanese resident whose place of domicile (jyusho) or residence (kyosho) has been Japan in excess of five years out of 10 prior to the emigration; and - has taxable assets (certain securities, interests in a silent partnership (tokumei kumiai), unsettled credit transactions and unsettled derivatives) with a combined value of ¥100 million or more.

-It is notable that the exit tax is generally applicable not only to a Japanese national but also to a non-Japanese national, although the period of time spent in Japan by non-Japanese nationals under certain types of visa status (including intra-company transferee visas or business investor/manager visas) does not count toward the five-year threshold.
+It is notable that the exit tax is generally applicable not only to a Japanese national but also to a non-Japanese national, although the period of time spent in Japan by non-Japanese nationals under certain statuses of residence (including intra-company transferee visas or business investor/manager visas) does not count toward the five-year threshold.